gopro/labs/docs/control/spltrigger/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<input type="checkbox" id="repeat" name="repeat" checked>
 <label for="repeat">Repeat SPL triggered capture.</label><br>

 Note: you will have to manually set the mode in which you capture.
-The detector can be combined with the Hindsight feature on HERO9 or 10.
+The detector can be combined with the Hindsight feature on HERO9/10/11.

 <div id="qrcode_txt" style="width: 360px">